 Hunting dogs are loyal working companions out in the field with their owners burning off calories.
 They spend a lot of time outdoors through inclement weather such as rain and snow.
 Because of the amount of energy gun dogs exert when working, their diet is vitally important.

 The best diet for an active hunting dog is a diet high in protein, fat and nutrients.
 The protein and fat are used by the body as fuel while working and as energy to keep dogs warm while they are out in the elements.
 The nutrients help support the overall health and wellness of dogs.

 A raw diet like Vital Essentials has the perfect blend of fat, protein and vital nutrients to support the metabolic needs of hunting dogs.
 Vital Essentials diets for dogs are available in frozen and freeze-dried varieties and in several protein sources including Beef, Chicken, Turkey, Rabbit, Duck and Salmon.
-The different meats allow you to custom pick the food with the right blend of fat and protein to support your dog out in the field.
+This allows you to custom-pick the food with the right blend of fat and protein to support your hunting dog out in the field.

 Before making any significant dietary changes, consult with your veterinarian or canine nutritionist to determine the most appropriate diet for your dog’s age, weight, body condition and activity level.

 What’s the difference between “high performance” and normal dog food?

 Many dog food brands release a “high performance” or “sport” dog food, which contains a higher percentage of protein than their main products.
 These “high performance” foods are typically 30% protein or more.

 Vital Essentials does not release a “high performance” line because, quite simply, all our products are high performance!
 All Vital Essentials dog food products contain at least 30% protein by dry weight, with some over 50%.
 There’s no need to seek out “high performance” dog food for hunting dogs when your everyday dog food from Vital Essentials is already this good!

 Should hunting dog food be wet or dry?